September 25, 2018 by Ron Stull

 Throughout the world the available mains voltage and its associated stability can vary greatly, making it difficult to design a power supply that meets the input range needs of all applications.
 Assuming a power supply's input specification is "close enough" to an application's desired operating voltage can lead to failures if the power supply is in fact operated outside of its limits.
 These failures can be defined as either component failures, system failures, or specification failures, and each will impact power supply and system performance differently.

 Component failures occur when a component is damaged and/or no longer operates as intended.
 Applying a voltage that exceeds a component's maximum operating voltage is a simple way to damage any component.
 Many components that are placed across the input, such as the X-capacitors, metal oxide varistors (MOV), and bridge rectifiers are easy to identify as being subject to voltage stress.
 If the input voltage exceeds their maximum operating voltage, the specific failure mode of these components can lead to a few different scenarios.
 For example, X-capacitors, which are designed to fail short for safety reasons, will likely open the fuse leaving the power supply inoperable.
-However, if Y-capacitors, which are designed to fail open, were to fail, the power supply may continue to operate, leaving users unaware that a failure has occurred.
+However, if Y-capacitors, which are designed to fail open, were to fail short, the power supply may continue to operate, leaving users at risk of shock.

 Other components, such as the fuse, are more difficult to identify as being susceptible to failure in the event of an over voltage.
 Under normal conditions, the fuse will appear as a short, and an increase in voltage will simply force the fuse to carry less current.
 If a failure, such as an X-capacitor short, occurs inside the power supply, the fuse will open and disconnect the circuit from the input source.
 However, if the maximum voltage of the fuse is exceeded and the X-capacitor shorts, the fuse will not be able to suppress arcing.
 This will fail to keep the circuit open leading to continued current flow through the failed capacitor, causing problems both up and downstream.